Prints the tracking script of the Google Analytics visitor tracking service.

 The tracking file can be fetched to the theme by using the {Helper} tag.fi

-The {VersionID} tag fetches the tracking file that corresponds to the version selected by a customer.
-Make sure to fetch the tracking script before the {Extensions} tag.
+The {VersionID} tag is used to retrieve a tracking file that corresponds to the version currently selected by the customer.
+Make sure to retrieve the tracking script before the {Extensions} tag.

 If the versions use different themes, add to each theme's <head> element the same markup that was added to the tracking files in this example.